Sajara/ansible-os-patching/README.md

 # ansible-os-patching
-OS Patching for RHEL 8/Centos 8 using Ansible Playbook
+To automate OS Patching for RHEL 8/Centos 8 using Ansible Playbook